Skip to content

 • installations in the home for space heating and water heating

-Before raising a claims submission to Clarion, please ensure that you check if the repair is covered by the fund, a list can be found here.
+Before submitting a claim to Clarion, please ensure that you check if the repair is covered by the fund, a list can be found here.

 It does not cover external or structural repairs or qualifying repairs that are covered by an existing warranty, guarantee or insurance policy (e.g. your boiler’s initial warranty), although the allowance can be used to help with any excess payable.